$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: -Poincar e Inequality on filiform Carnot groups of -step

 \section{$q$-Poincar{\'e} Inequality on filiform Carnot groups of $n$-step}

-In this section we prove the $q$-Poincar{\'e} inequality in the general setting of a filiform Carnot group $G_{n+1}$ of $n$-step, where $n \geq 3$, as described in Section \ref{Carnot}.
-The followed strategy relies on the one developed for the Engel group $\mathcal{B}_4$.\\ We start by generalising the homogeneous norm $N$ on $\mathcal{B}_4$ in the $\mathbb{G}_{n+1}$-setting.
+In this section we prove the $q$-Poincar{\'e} inequality in the more general setting of a filiform Carnot group $\mathbb{G}_{n+1}$ of $n$-step, where $n \geq 3$, as described in Section \ref{Carnot}.
+The followed strategy relies on the one developed for the Engel group $\mathcal{B}_4$.
+However, here we will be working with the canonical left-invariant vector fields, a difference with respect to the analysis of $\mathcal{B}_4$ in the section above.
+As previously mentioned, this serves as a proof that, at least for the Engel group $\mathcal{B}_4$, Poincarè inequalities hold true with both left and right-invariant canonical $\mathbb{G}$-grandients.\\ We start by generalizing the homogeneous norm $N$ on $\mathcal{B}_4$ in the $\mathbb{G}_{n+1}$-setting.
 Indeed the function